AthanasiosKitsanos/OrderMenyApp/README.md

 Project Completed.
 Future updates will be made in new projects.
-I know that the code is a mess.
-I am still working on it.
+I know that the code written is a mess.
+I am still working on writting cleaner code.